Frequently asked questions

 At any time before you reach normal retirement age you can choose to transfer the whole amount to another approved pension plan (providing that plan allows you to do so).

-Buck, will contact you with your options 6-8 weeks after you’ve left Sky.
+Gallagher, will contact you with your options 6-8 weeks after you’ve left Sky.
 If you don’t hear from them, you can contact them on 0330 678 1504.

 • What do I do if I have a complaint?